Alex Kirilloff Player Props: Twins vs. Orioles

-Alex Kirilloff -- with a slugging percentage of .310 in his past 10 games (including zero homers) -- will be in action for the Minnesota Twins versus the Baltimore Orioles, with Kyle Bradish on the mound, on July 1 at 4:05 PM ET.
+Alex Kirilloff -- with a slugging percentage of .333 in his past 10 games (including no home runs) -- will be in action for the Minnesota Twins against the Baltimore Orioles, with Cole Irvin on the mound, on July 2 at 12:05 PM ET.

-In his last game, he had two hits (going 2-for-5 with an RBI) against the Orioles.
+He had a one-hit performance in his previous game (1-for-3) against the Orioles.

 Alex Kirilloff Game Info & Props vs. the Orioles